Ilya114/Box64Droid/README.md

 3. After the installation is completed, run `box64droid --start`.
 The script will start Termux-X11 and show the start menu.
 4. To use Input Bridge, install 0.1.9 apk and then simply run the app on Android and in Wine from the start menu.

+## Launch via homescreen using Termux:Widget
+You can launch and update Box64Droid via start menu, just create Termux:Widget widget and you will see these options

 ## System requirements

 - Adreno 610+ (Other GPUs are supported by VirGL, but many games might not work)